 - Analysing and forecasting economic trends in the industry

-- Analysing company’s reports and making improvement related suggestions
+- Analysing the company’s reports and making improvement-related suggestions

 - Enhancing the value of stock

-- Fund management through selection of investment portfolios
+- Fund management through the selection of investment portfolios

 - Focusing on actions that mitigate financial risks for the company